hummingbot/hummingbot-site/docs/hbot.md

 ## Purpose

-[Connector maintenance agreements](https://hummingbot.org/maintenance/#connector-maintenance-agreements) with exchange partners sustain the day-to-day operations of the Hummingbot Foundation.
-The Foundation is cashflow positive from inception and expects that this margin will increase as more individuals and professionals use Hummingbot.
-Any excess proceeds are held in the Foundation community treasury.
+From [14+ agreements](/maintenance/agreements/) with exchanges that rebate fees based on user trading activity along their respective connectors, **the Foundation is cashflow positive from inception** and expects that this margin will increase as more individuals and professionals use Hummingbot.
+Any excess proceeds are held in the Foundation treasury.

-Therefore, the sole use case of the HBOT token is for community governance.
-HBOT tokens empower holders to approve any changes to the Hummingbot codebase, re-elect Foundation Board of Directors, and allocate future HBOT distributions and the Foundation community treasury.
+**The sole use case of the HBOT token is community governance.** HBOT tokens empower holders to govern many aspects of the Hummingbot Foundation, including approving all changes to the Hummingbot codebase, electing Board of Directors, and allocating HBOT community distributions and other assets in the Foundation treasury.

-The Foundation does not plan to sell or issue HBOT tokens in the future. **100% of the HBOT token supply will be distributed to past stakeholders, future contributors, developers, and users at no cost.**
+**The Foundation will never sell or issue more HBOT tokens.** 100% of the HBOT token supply will be distributed to past stakeholders, future contributors, developers, and users.

 ## Reputable Information Sources